MerginMaps/db-sync/README.md

 Once initialized:

+- run `python3 dbsync.py status' to see if there are any changes on Mergin server or in the database
 - run `python3 dbsync.py pull` to fetch data from Mergin and apply them to the database
 - run `python3 dbsync.py push` to fetch data from the database and push to Mergin